AdobeDocs/experience-platform.en/help/observability/alerts/ui-guide.md

 description: Learn how to manage alerts in the Experience Platform user interface.
 ---

-# Alerts UI guide
+# Alerts UI guide (Alpha)

+>[!IMPORTANT]
+>
+>Alerts in Adobe Experience Platform are not available to all users yet.
+This feature is in alpha and still being tested.
+This document is subject to change.

-Adobe Experience Platform Observability Insights allows you to view a history of received alerts, as well as view, enable, and disable available alert rules.
+The Adobe Experience Platform user interface allows you to view a history of received alerts based on metrics revealed by Adobe Experience Platform Observability Insights.
+The UI also allows you to view, enable, and disable available alert rules.

 >[!NOTE]
 >